Activities at Ben Damph

 Ben Damph itself is also a spectacular and challenging climb, rising to 2,960 feet, just a few feet off munro height.
 Once at the top, there's a two-mile ridge walk comparable to all the more frequently visited munros.

 For river walks there is the river Thrail (estate water), which runs through the estate into the river Torridon (the Thrail House is situated next to the river).
-There is also the river Balgy (not estate water) that runs from Loch Damph to the sea just west of the estate boundary (the New Lodge is situated half a mile from the Balgy).
+There is also the river Balgy (not estate water) that runs from Loch Damph to the sea just west of the estate boundary.
 Both these rivers are very pretty with many waterfalls.

 As well as everything the estate has to offer, there are many historic sites, museums, gardens, craft and visitor centres in the surrounding Torridon area.